 Investing in real estate stocks

-Pros and cons of investing in residential, commercial and industrial real estate.
+Here are some pros and cons to investing in residential, commercial and industrial real estate.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-There are three segments of the real estate sector and multiple ways to invest in real estate stocks, each with its own benefits and risks.
+There are 3 segments of the real estate sector and multiple ways to invest in real estate stocks, each with its own benefits and risks.

 What are real estate stocks?

-The real estate sector can be further broken down into residential, commercial, and industrial real estate.
-Some real estate companies and trusts specialize in buying only one type of property while others manage multiple segments of the sector.
+The real estate sector can be further broken down into residential, commercial and industrial real estate.
+Some real estate companies and trusts specialise in buying only one type of property while others manage multiple segments of the sector.

 Ways to invest in real estate sector stocks